-The Healthy Personality Scale is another free online test you can use that measures your healthy personality functioning in line with existing psychological personality inventories that measure healthy personality.
-A high score on this test indicates that you have a healthier personality and can self-regulate effectively, as well as having a generally optimistic view.
+The Healthy Personality Scale is another free online test that measures healthy personality functioning.
+A high score on this test indicates that you have a healthier personality, can self-regulate effectively, and have a generally optimistic view.

 - I feel others’ emotions.

 This free online test is aligned with Maslow’s hierarchy of needs and asks you to respond to different corresponding statements.